unChaz/sci-fi-5e/srd/mechanics/combat.md

 #### Attack

-The most common action to take in combat is the Attack action, whether you are swinging a sword, firing an arrow from a bow, or brawling with your fists.
+The most common action to take in combat is the Attack action, whether you are swinging a sword, firing an bullet from a bow, or brawling with your fists.

 With this action, you make one melee or ranged attack.
 See the “Making an Attack” section for the rules that govern attacks.